sahilbishnoi26/teradata-mcp-server/docs/developer_guide/DEVELOPER_GUIDE.md

 - __init__.py - will contain server imports
 - server.py - contains the main server script and will decorate tools, prompts, and resources.

+[src/teradata_mcp_server/tools](./src/teradata_mcp_server/tools) - this will contain code to connect to the database as well as the modules.
+- __init__.py - will contain tool module imports
+- td_connect.py - contains the code responsible for connecting to Teradata.

 We will modularize the tool sets so that users will have the ability to add the tool sets that they need to the server.
 It is expected that groupings of tools will have a consistent naming convention so that they can be easily associated.

 [src/teradata_mcp_server/tools/base](./src/teradata_mcp_server/tools/base) - this will contain the base tool set: